-The Company has entered into a lease of two warehouses in Peru with an unrelated corporation.
+The Company has entered leases of offices and warehouses in Peru with unrelated corporations.

 b.
-Community relations and sustainable development
+Community relations and sustainable development programs

-In July 8, 2012, the Company signed a land use agreement with the community of San Juan de Canaris, by which the community authorized the Company to use the land for exploration purposes.
-The Company has committed \$550,000 (approximately \$400,000 remaining) to fund sustainable development programs subject to specific project approval by the parties.
-The Company also committed to issue 1,000,000 shares of the Company to the community upon the earlier of the commencement of the construction phase of the Canariaco project or the transfer of at least 51% of the Canariaco project to a third party.
+In July 8, 2012, the Company signed a three year land use agreement with the community of San Juan de Cañaris, by which the community authorized the Company to use the land for exploration purposes.
+The Company pledged \$550,000 over a period of three years, to fund sustainable development programs.
+The Company also committed to issue 1,000,000 shares of the Company to the community upon the earlier of the commencement of the construction phase of the Cañariaco project or the transfer of at least 51% of the Cañariaco project to a third party.

-In April 2013, the Company entered into an agreement with Socodevi to support capacitation for association businesses in the Cañaris District in Northern Peru with the goal of improving the quality of life of rural families in the district of Cañaris through value chain development in coffee, quinoa and forestry.
-The Company has a commitment of \$172,000 remaining, over a period of three years, to fund sustainable development programs subject to approval by parties.
+In April 2013, the Company entered into an agreement with Socodevi to support association enterprises in the Cañaris District in Northern Peru with the goal of improving the quality of life of rural families in the town of Cañaris through value chain development in coffee, quinoa and forestry.
+The Company has a commitment of \$172,000 remaining, over a period of three years, to fund sustainable development programs.

 Due to the complexity and nature of the Company's operations, various legal and tax matters arise in the ordinary course of business.
 The Company accrues for such items when a liability is both probable and the amount can be reasonably estimated.
-In the opinion of management, these matters currently will not have a material effect on the consolidated financial statements of the Company.
+In the opinion of management, these matters currently will not have a material effect on the Consolidated Financial Statements of the Company.